KirilMadzharov/Programming-Basics-with-Python-/README.md

 # Programming-Basics-with-Python-February-2023

-In the repository "Programming-Basics-with-Python-February-2023" you will find the following folders:
+In the repository "Programming-Basics-with-Python-February-2023" you will find the following folders and information:

 1. First Steps in Coding
 2. Conditional Statements